Why Alcohol Is So Hard to Quit: Cunning, Baffling, and Powerful

 Most people don’t start drinking thinking it will ever be a problem.

-It convinces us we’re in control while it quietly reshapes what “normal” feels like.
+It convinces us we’re in control, even as it begins reshaping what “normal” feels like.

 Cunning